 — No, because a shrink isn't a substitute for a normal poop.

-In general, yes, it's bad for IBS, particularly during acute stages.
-Lets review the reasons:
+In general, yes, it is bad for IBS, particularly during acute stages.
+Let's review the reasons:

-- First, alcoholic beverages in themselves are fluids which inhibit gastric digestion when consumed in excess with or after food.
+- First, alcoholic beverages in themselves are fluids that inhibit gastric digestion when consumed in excess with or after food.
 The side effects of indigestion and related complications inevitably boomerang into IBS.

 - Second, excessive alcohol (whenever you feel the buzz) inhibits digestive tract peristalsis.
-For this reason you may actually feel a temporary relief from abdominal pain and cramping.
+For this reason. you may feel a temporary relief from abdominal pain and cramping.
 But, just like in the case with Imodium, poor contraction contributes to constipation.

-When dehydration and sodium loss become extreme, you may actually experience diarrhea because of a sodium-potassium blood imbalance.
-To compensate, the body dumps excess potassium (along with gobs of plasma, of course) into the colon's lumen.
-This, in turn, causes profuse diarrhea, which dehydrates you even more.
+When dehydration and sodium loss become extreme, you may experience diarrhea because of a sodium-potassium blood imbalance.
+To compensate this imbalance, the body dumps excess potassium (along with gobs of plasma, of course) into the colon's lumen.
+In turn, it causes profuse diarrhea, which dehydrates you even more.

 A similar chain of events (sans alcohol) causes runner's diarrhea.
-Western athletes listen to that stupid advice and load themselves up with Gatorade — a potassium- and sugar-rich drink — before and while running.
-No wonder, the diminutive Kenyans win all those darn marathons — they don't have sports medicine doctors or Gatorade in Kenya yet to compromise their health and performance.
-To be fair, Gatorade contains sodium, but not enough to compensate its losses with sweat during actual races.
+Western athletes listen to that stupid advice and load themselves up with Gatorade — potassium- and sugar-rich drink — before and while running.
+No wonder the diminutive Kenyans win all those darn marathons — they don't have sports medicine doctors or Gatorade in Kenya yet to compromise their health and performance.
+To be fair, Gatorade contains some sodium chloride, but not enough to compensate its losses with sweat during actual races.

-- Six, alcohol lowers blood sugar (this, actually, causes drunkenness).
+- Six, alcohol lowers blood sugar (this is an actual cause of drunkenness).
 In turn, low blood sugar raises the levels of insulin and that's what makes some drunk people so angry and aggressive, as it raises their levels of stress hormone.
-These two simultaneous actions stimulate appetite on the one hand, and inhibit digestion on the other, and that's what is causing nausea, vomiting, and hangovers.
+These two simultaneous actions stimulate appetite on the one hand and inhibit digestion on the other, and that's what is causing nausea, vomiting, and hangovers.
 One bad binge may easily precipitate IBS, particularly in middle-aged persons who aren‘t adept at hard drinking.
-Younger people are less vulnerable, because, for a while, they enjoy “guts of steel.”
+Younger people are less vulnerable because, for a while, they enjoy “guts of steel.”

 Will you get harmed by a glass of wine along with dinner?
 Probably not, as long as you are drinking French or Italian table wines, vin de table and vino da tavola, respectively.